ioulian/frontend-workflow/README.md

 ### Components

 There are some JavaScript components available for your ease (We have included them as we reuse them a lot).
-There are 2 ways of using them.
+There are 3 ways of using them.

-1. **(Easy/Not so performant)**: Un-comment them from entry points from `webpack.common.js`.
+1. **Easy/Not so performant**: Un-comment them from entry points from `webpack.common.js`.
 This way they are automatically initialized and are separate from the main bundle.
 This way you can load them with Drupal dependencies on specific pages/modules.
 They are also added in the built `.html` file and they just work.
-2. **(More work, but most performant)**: You can import them (not the `index.ts` file) manually in `Site.ts` and attach them.
+2. **More work, but most performant**: You can import them (not the `index.ts` file) manually in `Site.ts` and attach them.
 This way, they will be bundled in main bundle so they will require only 1 network request.
 You can also dynamically load them when needed.
+3. **Less work and most performant: by using AsyncModuleLoader (Default)**: All the components are automatically loaded if they are needed.
+By using MutationObserver, it will also check if the modules must be loaded if HTML changes.

 ```ts
 import {ResponsiveNavbar} from './../vendor/bulma/responsive-navbar/ResponsiveNavbar'